L3cr0f/pma_course/Labs/Lab_16.md

 As we can see, the binary can take three paths, if no argument is provided, it exits printing the sentence "usage: Lab16-02.exe <4 character password>".
 If some argument has included, it will create a new thread and print "Incorrect password, Try again.", if the argument does not match with the expected password, or "You entered the correct password!", if the argument matches.

-If we take a look where the binary compares the argument, it takes the value stored in _byte_408030_ as reference.
+If we take a look where the binary compares the argument (_0x0040123A_), it takes the value stored in _byte_408030_ as reference.

 ![_IDA Pro_ password comparison](../Pictures/Lab_17/lab_16-02_3_ida_pro_2.png)